ButternutBox/Laboratory/README.md

 ### Todo List

-- [ ] Test in a multi-threaded puma environment
+- [ ] Test performance in an A/A test on production
-- [ ] Test performance in a A/A test on production
+- [ ] Use for an A/B test on production

 ## Contributing